tacoss/tarima/README.md

 - `yarn add liquid-node` &rarr; `.sv` and `.liquid`
 - `yarn add babel-core@^5` &rarr; `.jsx` and `.es6.js`

-> Tarima doesn't ship any dependency for the supported engines, is your responsability to install whatever you will need.
+> Tarima doesn't ship any dependency for the supported engines, is your responsibility to install whatever you will need.

 ### 2.1 - ES6 support